siyoyo/InonicOneStop/readme.md

 2. Navigate to your project folder.
 3. Install Ionic Cordova run this command on terminal `npm install -g cordova ionic`
 4. Run this command on terminal `npm install`.
+5. Go to [Project Folder]/src/config.ts to configure backend address and other static value

 ## Build Platform
 - To build platform on ionic you can run this command on terminal